ding-lab/WUDocker/README.md

 -m MEM_GB: request given memory resources on launch.
 Not implemented yet for SYSTEM=docker -c DOCKER_CMD: run given command in non-interactive mode.
 Default is to run /bin/bash in interactive mode -L LOGD: Log directory on host.
 Logs are written to $LOGD/log/RUN_NAME.[err|out] (non-interactive mode).
+Default: ./logs
+-l: Write all logs to stderr/stdout
-Default: ./logs -R RUN_NAME: specify base name of log output.
+-R RUN_NAME: specify base name of log output.
 Default is start_docker.TIMESTAMP -g LSF_ARGS: optional arguments to pass verbatim to bsub.
 LSF mode only -q LSFQ: queue to use when launching LSF command.
 Defaults are research-hpc for SYSTEM = MGI;
    for SYSTEM = compute1, queue is general-interactive and general for interactive and non-interactive jobs, respectively
--P: Set LSF_DOCKER_PRESERVE_ENVIRONMENT to false, to prevent mapping of paths on LSF
+-P: Set LSF_DOCKER_PRESERVE_ENVIRONMENT to false, to prevent mapping of paths on LSF -e ENV: sent environment variable as passed to `docker --env`.
+Can be set multiple times.
+    Example: -e VAR1=value1 -e VAR2=value2
+    This is not fully implemented, see source for details
+-A: Do not convert host data paths (PATH_H) to absolute paths
+-r: remap paths /rdcw/ to /storage1/

 One or more data_path arguments will map volumes on docker start.
 If data_path is PATH_H:PATH_C, then PATH_C will map to PATH_H.
 If only a single path is given, it is equivalent to PATH_C=PATH_H

+Remapping paths /rdcw/ to /storage1/ allows paths obtained with `readlink` on a compute client to be used on cache layer machines.

 General purpose docker launcher with the following features:
 * Aware of MGI, compute, docker environments